 Stepping Stones

 They don’t look like much but this indoor/outdoor product is brilliant for kids.
-After seeing how much my “Floor is Lava” loving kids took to these at a museum, I bought a set for my daughter’s birthday.
+After seeing how much my “Floor is Lava” loving kids took to these at a museum, I bought a set for my daughter’s birthday, and two years later, it’s still one of the most used outdoor toys for all the kids.

 Real Tools